 - I focus on my jaw next.
 The jaw is the strongest joint in the body and I have a wicked habit of clenching.
 This can cause me to wake with headaches if I don’t wear my mouth guard.
 How about you?
 Do you need to take your next breaths relaxing your jaw?
 My doctor told me people take their stress out either on the mouth or the gut.

-- You can keep doing the same deep breathing focusing on the neck, shoulders, chest, belly, groin, buttocks, thighs, knees, calves, ankles, feet, toes.
+- You can keep doing the same deep breathing focusing on the neck, shoulders, chest, belly, pelvic area, buttocks, thighs, knees, calves, ankles, feet, toes.

 Do leave a comment and let me know how helpful this exercise has been.
 If not, tell me what would help you to stay consistent in relieving stress, getting to sleep, taking the pressure off those muscles, or whatever you need to stay healthy.